-CapitaLand Mall Trust also holds a significant stake in CapitaLand Retail China Trust (SGX: AU8U), the first China shopping mall REIT in Singapore.
-CapitaLand Limited (SGX: C31), which is part of the Straits Times Index as well, is the sponsor of both REITs.
+CapitaLand Mall Trust also has an 11.2% stake in CapitaLand Retail China Trust (SGX: AU8U), the first China shopping mall REIT in Singapore.
+CapitaLand Limited (SGX: C31), which is also part of the Straits Times Index, is the sponsor of both the REITs.

 2. DBS Group

 DBS Group Holdings Ltd (SGX: D05) is the next company on my list.